 Italy is a leader in international cooperation on nutrition issues, though funding is low

-In Italy’s development policy, nutrition is a key component within Italy’s larger focus on agriculture and food security.
-The fight against undernutrition and malnutrition is listed as a priority of the ‘sustainable agriculture and food security’ sector in the Programming Guidelines and Directions for Italian Development Cooperation 2016-2018.
+Nutrition is a component of Italy’s larger focus on agriculture and food security.
+The fight against hunger is listed as a priority of the ‘agriculture and food security’ sector in the Programming Guidelines and Directions for Italian Development Cooperation 2017-2019.

-Quantifying Italy’s engagement in the area is difficult, particularly as Italy did not make a commitment at the 2013 Nutrition for Growth Summit, a summit where participating countries signed on to a ‘global compact’ to improve nutrition and made a range of individual commitments.
+Precisely quantifying Italy’s engagement in the area is difficult, particularly as Italy did not make a commitment at the 2013 launch of the Nutrition for Growth Summit.
 Italy also doesn’t participate in the reporting framework set by the ‘Scaling Up Nutrition’ (SUN) initiative to track nutrition-sensitive interventions.
-According to OECD DAC data, Italy’s funding for basic nutrition is very low: it stood at US$2.0 million in 2015.
+According to data from the Organisation for Economic Co-operation and Development (OECD), Italy’s funding for basic nutrition is low: It stood at US$6 million in 2016, up from US$2 million in 2015.

 Nutrition policy is shaped by the DGCS and by AICS offices

 Priorities are set by the Directorate-General for Development Cooperation (DGCS), within the Ministry of Foreign Affairs and International Development (MAECI).
 Relevant departments include geographic departments and the unit for multilateral cooperation.
-The Italian ambassador to the UN institutions in Rome (Food and Agriculture Organization, FAO, International Fund for Agricultural Development, IFAD, and World Food Programme, WFP) also plays a key role in defining priorities on nutrition.
-Within the Italian development agency, AICS, the ‘rural development and food security’ office is in charge of driving Italy’s policy around nutrition.
+The Italian ambassador to the UN institutions in Rome (FAO; International Fund for Agricultural Development, IFAD; and World Food Programme, WFP) also plays a key role in defining priorities on nutrition.
+Within the Italian development agency, AICS, the ‘Rural Development and Food Security’ office is in charge of driving Italy’s policy around nutrition.